Keith-S-Thompson/argv0/README.md

     exec: Force single empty string when argv is empty
 ```

-The fix was released in kernels 5.18, 5.19, and 6.0, and may have
+The fix was released in kernels 5.18, 5.19, and 6.0, and has been
-been backported to other systems.
+backported to other systems.

 For non-Linux systems: